chazlarson/Media-Scripts/README.md

 1. A system that can run Python 3.7 [or newer]
 1. Python 3.7 [or newer] installed on that system

    One of the requirements of these scripts is alive-progress 2.4.1, which requires Python 3.7.

+1. A basic knowledge of how to run Python scripts.

 ## Setup